Blake-Johnson/cs373-wcdb/assets/report/report.md

 that validated against the shared schema.
 It also provided a really easy way to coordinate XML ID's, hopefully making our jobs easier in future projects.

+## UI

+With a World Crisis Database, our goal was not only provide a useful resource for world crises information available to the public at large - there had to be key user interface choices made so that people could have that information delivered to them in the best way possible.
+Upon opening the home page, the user is greeted with an interactive full-width splash screen that allows him or her to browse some of the most popular events, people, and organizations being accessed at the time.
+The user may choose to focus on all categories, only one of the three, or just on one topic at a time.

+Three separate pages provide the databases's complete selection of either events, people, or organizations.
+This information is displayed in a tiled format, with focus on displaying a general overview of each tile by means of a short description and (if applicable) an image.

+The most descriptive method of display is with a content page.
+Content pages provide the user with a complete overview of any one topic, with information categorized for ease of access.
+Should the reader wish to view more about a particular topic, they also have access to the topic's related events, people, and/or organizations.
+They also have access to external sources given in online articles, images, videos, and social media sites providing the latest information on a given topic.

+Finally, the site provides an intuitive search interface.
+On any page, the user has immediate access to a search pane which provides tabbed results - one tab for each category (event, people, organizations).

 ## Implementation

 Once we had fleshed out the initial pass at the schema, we implemented [a